How to Become a Ham

 I’ve passed the test!
 Where do I go from here?

 First, congratulations!
 You’re on your way to getting involved in a rewarding hobby and you’ll soon make a lot of new friends.
 You’ll need to wait until until you receive your call sign from the FCC before you can make your first transmission, but that usually doesn’t take long.
 Once you have your call sign, our suggestion is to do two things: hop on the nearest 2m repeater (GARA’s is 145.150- see the Repeaters page) and say “Hi” and introduce yourself, and then come to the next GARA meeting and see what’s going on in Amateur Radio in Greensboro.
-The meetings are held on the fourth Monday of each month at 7:15pm at Cooper’s Ale House on Swing rd. in Greensboro.
+The meetings are held on the fourth Monday of each month at 7:15pm at Sarah’s Kabob Shop in Greensboro (meetings are temporarily being held on the W4GSO VHF repeater due to COVID).
 We hope to see you there very soon!
 By the way, you’re welcome to come to the GARA meetings even before you’ve passed your test.
 There are a lot of people who would love to meet you and help you study!